CleasbyCode/jdvrif/README.md

 With **Twitter**, the size limit is measured by the data file size and not the image size.
 As it is only 10KB,
 it is recommended to compress (*ZIP/RAR*) your data file to maximise the amount of data you can embed.

-To correctly download a file-embedded image from Twitter, click the image in the post to fully expand it, before saving.
+To correctly download an image from **Twitter**, click the image in the post to fully expand it, before saving.

 Compile and run the program under Windows or **Linux**.